hakanbogan/code-review-agentic-framework/README.md

 # Multi-Agent Code Review Framework

-A master's thesis project implementing a multi-agent system for automated code review using CrewAI.
+A project implementing a multi-agent system for automated code review using CrewAI.

 ## Quick Start